BaSys-PC1/controlcomponent/README.md

     protected boolean inoutBooleanParameter = false;
 ```

 4. Implement the neccessary on*() handler methods according to the underlying PackML state automaton and the supported execution commands.
+Here you propably want to access the functional client.
 ```java
     @Override
     public void onResetting() {